GhiselleBR/atlas-pm-/README.md

 - Less cognitive load to get started
 - No distractions from unrelated capabilities

-**Think of it as:**

-General AI chats (Claude, ChatGPT, Gemini) are like having a full kitchen with every tool and ingredient imaginable.

-Atlas is an optimized recipe card for specific dishes you cook regularly—you still use the same ingredients, but the instructions are pre-written, tested, and ready to follow.

 ### What Makes Atlas Different from Opening Claude/ChatGPT?

 | Aspect | General AI Chat | Atlas |